M0niqa/Concurrency/README.md

 # Concurrency
-School homework - GUI application based on Model-View-Controller design pattern running in a fixed-size thread pool tasks submitted by the user.
+School project - GUI application based on Model-View-Controller design pattern running in a fixed-size thread pool tasks submitted by the user.